 Using role play videos, new employees can watch reenactments of the types of customer interactions that will be part of their job.
 Employees can even perform reenactments themselves, then review the videos later.
 Coaching videos can also be made (whether on the phone, in a web conference or in a live presentation) as employees settle into the new role.

 While consistency is an overarching goal of any onboarding program, there is value in recognizing the differences in how your organization operates location by location.
 These can be especially valuable for global organizations, or those that rely on a franchise or retail model to serve customers.

 Location-specific video can be produced as a way for local management teams to show how they serve their customers.
 Such training can help to bridge the training messages from corporate headquarters with the daily instruction of on-site management.

-One of the newest best practices in video is social learning videos — recordings made by peers, for peers.
+One of the newest best practices in corporate training is social learning — instructional videos made by peers, for peers.
 They are now an essential part of any onboarding and ongoing training process.

 Every organization’s social learning library will have a unique set of must-see recordings of advice from its own experts.
 Curating these to include in your onboarding program will help your new hires learn the inside tips that build your competitive advantage.

 Organizational events and conferences serve several vital purposes.
 Not only do they allow your leadership to disseminate relevant information, but they can also give your entire team the opportunity to connect, share ideas, and better see the company’s mission and strategy.
 That’s doubly true for new hires, who will likely have the most to gain from seeing what’s new and relevant across the broader organization.

 Attending these events in person, however, often comes at a price — along with the time commitment required.
 IBM, for example, has reported that 40% of its classroom training costs were spent on travel and lodging alone.